 Using serverless code like FaaS, web developers can focus on writing application code, while the serverless provider takes care of server allocation and backend services.

 With FaaS, developers can spend more time writing application logic and less time worrying about servers and deploys.
 This typically means a much faster development turnaround.

 Since FaaS code is inherently scalable, developers don’t have to worry about creating contingencies for high traffic or heavy use.
 The serverless provider will handle all of the scaling concerns.

 Unlike traditional cloud providers, serverless FaaS providers do not charge their clients for idle computation time.
 Because of this, clients only pay for as much computation time as they use, and do not need to waste money over-provisioning cloud resources.

 Having a third party manage part of the infrastructure makes it tough to understand the whole system and adds debugging challenges.

 It can be very difficult to incorporate FaaS code into a local testing environment, making thorough testing of an application a more intensive task.

 Developers must create a relationship with a serverless provider in order to enable FaaS functionality for a web application.
 Since FaaS integration means some application code will be delivered from the edge, availability and geographical distribution of edge servers is an important consideration.
 A user in Italy accessing a site that relies on FaaS edge code served from an overloaded data center in Brazil will encounter the kind of delay that leads to high bounce rates.
-Cloudflare Workers is a FaaS solution that takes advantage of Cloudflare’s global network of over 152 edge servers, making it a popular choice.
+Cloudflare Workers is a FaaS solution that takes advantage of Cloudflare’s global network with data centers in over 310 cities, making it a popular choice.